Macy’s Asian Pacific Heritage Month Fashion Show, and Garlic Noodles at Anqi.

 I’ve been eating a lot of brunches lately, have you noticed that?
-I’ve been having my evening snack around 11 or midnight, right before bed, so I’m never really hungry til 12 hours later, and by then I’m in the mood for savory food.
+I’ve been having my evening snack around 11 or midnight, right before bed.
+So I’m never really hungry til 12 hours later.
+And by then, I’m in the mood for savory food.

 Some strawberries and peppermint tea too….

-…there was a pretty great crowd:
+…there is a pretty great crowd.

-It kicked off with a dragon dance…
+It kicks off with a dragon dance…

-After I was done “working,” Abe and I had a super early dinner at Anqi, located inside the Bloomingdale’s on the other side of the South Coast Plaza mall.
+I am not prepared for that!
+Good thing she didn’t ask me any fashion-related questions.
+After the Q&A Abe and I have a super early dinner at Anqi, located inside the Bloomingdale’s on the other side of the South Coast Plaza mall.

 Lucky for us, this menu has their famous garlic noodles, the ones highlighted in the episode.

-I’ll be honest, they didn’t look as pretty as I’d expected…
+I’ll be honest, they didn’t look as pretty as I expect…

-I always get a kick out of their flavor suggestion board:
+I always get a kick out of their flavor suggestion board.